NoAltF4Dan/Videoflix_Backend/README.md

 python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
 ```

-- For EMAIL_HOST_USER and EMAIL_HOST_PASSWORD, use a service like Gmail with an App Password or another SMTP provider.
+- For EMAIL_HOST_USER and EMAIL_HOST_PASSWORD:

+use a service like Gmail with an App Password or another SMTP provider.

 ## 3. Build and Start the Containers